icyrizard/mftsf.sh/README.md

 ./mftsf.sh -i inputDir -o outputDir -n 500
 ~~~

-> Skip the first 100 and then make folders of size 100
+> Skip the first 100 and then make folders of size 100, which starts at making the `part_100` folder and putting the files there.
 ~~~shell
 ./mftsf.sh -i inputDir -o outputDir -s 100 -n 100
 ~~~